tom0334/CombiChess/README.md

 |**Komodo 8**                | 27 - 20     	                | 36 - 15  	                 | 52 - 14        	               |
 |**Andscacs 0.93**           | 39 - 16     	                | 38 - 11  	                 | 46 - 9         	               |

 ## Initial Conclusion
 Combichess with both Stockfish 5 and Komodo8 as master seems to  be quite significantly stronger than any of the 3 engines that it uses!
 More testing with other engines as master is coming soon!

+## Using CombiChess
+To use combichess, clone the project or download it as a zip.
+Unzip it if needed, and then place the engines you want to use in the engines folder.
+Open launcher.py and change the filenames to the ones in the engines folder you want to use.

+To run CombiChess, execute the launcher.py, NOT the combichess.py!